Second-Coming/second-coming/second.md

 shall eat their flesh, and shall cause maggots to come in upon them, and their tongues shall be stayed that they shall not utter against me, and their flesh shall fall from off their bones, and their eyes from their sockets….
-[T]he beasts of the forest, and the fowls of the air, shall devour them up: And that great and abominable church, which is the whore of all the earth, shall be cast down by devouring fire.”* ([Book of Commandments](http://josephsmithpapers.org/paperDetails/book-of-commandments-1833?p=23#!/paperSummary/book-of-commandments-1833&p=67), Chapter XXIX: verse 10, 18-24, pp. 62-63)
+The beasts of the forest, and the fowls of the air, shall devour them up: And that great and abominable church, which is the whore of all the earth, shall be cast down by devouring fire.”* ([Book of Commandments](http://josephsmithpapers.org/paperDetails/book-of-commandments-1833?p=23#!/paperSummary/book-of-commandments-1833&p=67), Chapter XXIX: verse 10, 18-24, pp. 62-63)

 1830 December 7, *“v.15 The poor and the meek shall have the gospel preached unto them, and **they shall be looking forth for the time of my coming, for it is nigh at hand.***<span id="26" class="anchor"></span>
 *v.26 Lift up your hearts and be glad**, your redemption draweth